quangnamng/openraveros/README.md

 roslaunch osr_gazebo cubes_task.launch
 ```
 * Escape by `Ctrl+C`
-* Troubleshoot: if you do not see the table in front of the robot,
+* Troubleshoot: if you do not see the table in front of the robot, it is because
-it is because gazebo models are not downloaded automatically, clone them to your computer:
+gazebo models are not downloaded automatically, you may clone them to your computer:
+(the size is large, afterwards, you may want to keep only the models you need)
 ```
 cd .gazebo
 git clone https://github.com/osrf/gazebo_models.git